masonkatz/jambox/README.md

 ## Jambox

-The jambox sites on your own private network, so you will need to configure your router to port forward to the ssh daemon inside the jambox.
+The jambox sits on your own private network, so you will need to configure your router to port forward to the ssh daemon inside the jambox.
 Jamboxes are more commonly known as jumpboxes.